Pump up the NIPs to make FIG great again

 At the same time, the heavy order book attrition in the senior market has also raised red flags.
 Tightly priced senior preferred and non-preferred deals from Mediobanca and SEB showed that investors can be price sensitive there too.

 Both issuers ended up raising just €500m, though this was Mediobanca’s intention from the start.
 And while the Italian bank printed at fair value and kept around €1bn of its book from the €1.9bn peak, the tighter SEB trade suffered more aggressive attrition.
-The Swedish lender had a €740m final book after reaching €1.5bn at peak, when it priced with up to 5bp of negative new issue premium.
+The Swedish lender was spotted with a €740m final, though unconfirmed, book after reaching €1.5bn at peak, when it priced with up to 5bp of negative new issue premium.

 These are good funding levels, no doubt, but these deals have shaken sentiment for others looking to issue, with some market participants talking of a “negative spiral”.